ckallen29/Restaurant-Management-Web-App/README.md

 -"Buy Now": The user can create an order for a product by purchasing.
 This will add an order to the database associated with the username of the user who created the order, time of creation, etc.

 -To generate reports on inventory and orders, navigate to the reporting portal using the link in the header.
 Generate a report of…all orders, orders by a specific user, or find a specific order by its order number.
 Reports are generated as a pdf that can be downloaded and printed for recording and audit purposes.

+-To view a recorded demo of this app, please visit the link: https://wgu.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=7445a038-f162-44bb-a3b6-b1c1010b2dbe